 If you’re in Canada: Text HOME to 686868 to reach a counselor from Crisis Text Line via text message.
 They're available to talk 24 hours a day, 7 days a week.

 GoFundMe’s approach to self-harm and suicide threats

 GoFundMe is dedicated to the safety of our users on and off our platform.
-When GoFundMe locates a campaign suggesting self-harm or suicide, our Trust & Safety team contacts the customer to provide them with professional resources and encourage them to seek help.
+When GoFundMe locates a fundraiser suggesting self-harm or suicide, our Trust & Safety team contacts the customer to provide them with professional resources and encourage them to seek help.